-Everyone is already busy with a new year resolution, but I am finally having time to recap and say “Thank you!” to 2017 for being an awesome year!
+Everyone is already busy with a new year resolution, but I am finally having time to write my retrospective and say “Thank you!” to 2017 for being an awesome year!

 It all started in January – I gave my first self-created full day (8h) workshop about test automation for a customer – the team of five and half of them were new to testing.
 What a challenge!
 I was super nervous before the workshop and super tired afterwards.
 But the thing I took with me – I want to do it again and again and again!

 And I did.
 Already in February, I gave the next workshop, this time about exploratory testing and it was not created by me.
 I adapted several ideas and methods, which I learned from Jean-Paul.
 It turned out very well and I keep using elements of that workshop in ISTQB trainings I give now.

 Starting March most of my free time went for preparing TestBash Germany.
 In March I went to Munich to check location together with Patrick, we screened proposals, had some trouble with tax stuff, worked on strategies for sponsors and attendees and so on.
 I remember as we worked on shortlist for speakers, I asked Rosie how many we should keep back up.
 She said: none.
 In all those years never ever they missed the speaker.
 Well… we broke that and lost one speaker two weeks, second – three days before the conference.
 Things happen, that’s life, but we as a team, we did the best we could do – we asked some very special attendee to jump in and they said yes!

 Before the conference, I offered a free ticket, paid from my own pocket, to anyone who could write me few sentences why she or he should get the ticket.
 No strings attached.
 I wrote the offer in German, because I wanted to support testers in Germany and to show what words “testing community” really means.
 This is Carolina, the lucky winner, but just like me she is not a German :)